chufengxiao/Example-based-Colorization-via-Dense-Encoding-Pyramids/README.md

   }
   ```

-The procedures of changing the input size of the second level and over is similar to these.
+The procedures of changing the input size of the second level and over are similar to these.